Enewsletter

 In these difficult times, it is clear that we need a return to the corporate values that the store at 111 N State St. embodies when it is run in quality, service, and name as Marshall Field’s.
 The return of Field’s would be an exceptional antidote to these exceptional economic times.
 Your ongoing support & dedication to the return of Field’s at its best embodies what is needed in the world today.

 Our group continues to work hard to restore this icon’s distinctively Chicago quality, service and culture, as well as the name “Marshall Field’s.”
 Simply putting a “Marshall Field’s” sign on a “Macy’s quality” store won’t do.
-Among our many activities have been the distribution of over 130,000 buttons and lapel stickers and even more leaflets; the confrontation of Macy’s execs at the annual stock-holders meeting in Cincinnati; and rallies and letter-writing so as to sustain public awareness that Marshall Field’s can and should come back.
+Among our many activities have been the distribution of over 145,000 buttons and lapel stickers and over 175,000 leaflets; the confrontation of Macy’s execs at the annual stock-holders meeting in Cincinnati; and rallies and letter-writing so as to sustain public awareness that Marshall Field’s can and should come back.

 Marshall Field's: